What is Neuroplastic Pain?

 The brain sends and receives chemical and electrical signals throughout the body.
 Different signals control different processes, and your brain interprets each.
 Some make you feel tired, for example, while others make you feel pain.(1)

-Pain is experienced when inputs from the nervous system (sensations) go up to the brain and the brain determines that there is something wrong.
+Normally, pain is experienced when the body senses damage and sends a signal up to the brain.
 The brain then sends the sensation of pain to the part of the body where there is a perceived injury.

 The problem is, our brains evolved with the main goal of keeping us alive.
 It is far more concerned with keeping us safe than comfortable.
 Because of this, our brains can start to operate in an overprotective mode and send pain signals when there is no true damage.
 This is especially true when past experiences or current life stresses are keeping our threat system on high alert.